isomerpages/govtech-stp/_atp-taiwan/00c-atp-faq.md

 #### 33. Must every visitor download the TraceTogether app?

-Yes, all visitors to Singapore must download the TraceTogether app.
-They must do so prior to departing for Singapore.
+Yes.
+All visitors to Singapore must download the TraceTogether app prior to their departure for Singapore.
+Upon arrival, visitors must activate and use the app (see questions 34 and 35 for app activation queries) for the duration of their stay in Singapore.

-Children aged 12 or younger in that calendar year and travelling with a parent/guardian are exempted from this requirement.
-Visitors with a certified disability or special need are also exempted.
+Visitors who are (i) children aged 12 or younger in that calendar year and travelling with parent/guardian, or (ii) disabled or special needs certified, are exempted from this requirement.

 #### 34. After downloading the TraceTogether app, how do I activate it?